deviodigital/DocuPress/README.txt

 4. DocuPress widget, available via `Appearance - Widgets`

 == Changelog ==

+= 2.2.1 =
+*   Actually added the new French translation in `languages/docupress-es_ES.pot`
+*   Actually added the new Italian translation in `languages/docupress-es_ES.pot`
+*   Updated text strings for localization in `languages/docupress.pot`
+*   Updated various styles in `public/css/docupress-public.css`
+*   General code cleanup throughout multiple files in the plugin

 = 2.2 =
 *   Added new Spanish translation in `languages/docupress-es_ES.pot`